Basketball Referee Roles

 - Toss the ball in jump balls

-- Assign possession of the ball on throw-ins
+- Assign possession of the ball on in-bounds passes

-- Giving the ball to the free throw shooter
+- Giving the ball to free throw shooters and inbounders

 - Calling all fouls and violations